 - A. Make contact with a seeker's head, neck, or groin. - i.
-Minor incidental contact with the head is ignored.

-B. Make contact with a seeker's legs at or below the knee unless contact with the seeker has already been established in another manner.

-- C. Interact with any players other than the seekers.

-- D. Play recklessly or dangerously.

-- E. Intentionally injure anyone.

-- F. Play with a bias toward one team.

-- G. Remain on one team's side of the pitch for an extended period of time.

-H. Remain within 2 meters (2 yards) of the pitch boundary for an extended period of time.
+Minor incidental contact with the head is ignored. - B. Make contact with a seeker's legs at or below the knee unless contact with the seeker has already been established in another manner. - C. Interact with any players other than the seekers. - D. Play recklessly or dangerously. - E. Intentionally injure anyone. - F. Play with a bias toward one team. - G. Cooperate with a seeker who is defending them for more than a few seconds. - i.
+A seeker is defending the snitch runner when they are putting more effort into interfering with the opposing seeker than they are putting into attempting to catch the snitch. - ii.
+The snitch runner must move out of the area being defended by that seeker, attempt to steal that seeker's broom, or otherwise significantly interfere with that seeker's attempt to defend them within approximately three seconds of recognizing they are being defended. - iii.
+If a snitch runner is in doubt as to whether a seeker is attempting to defend them, they should assume that they are being defended. - H. Remain on one team's side of the pitch for an extended period of time. - I. Remain within 2 meters of the pitch boundary for an extended period of time.

-I. Intentionally leave the pitch.

-J. Intentionally attempt to become down in any manner unless injured, unable to play, avoiding a dangerous situation, adjusting equipment, or asked to do so by a referee (See: 8.4.1.
-Down snitch runner).

-K. Intentionally touch any ball, including holding or shielding the snitch ball itself.

-L. Intentionally pull a seeker's headband, clothing, or equipment other than the broom.

-M. Intentionally make an incorrect call or lie about a call to deceive players.

-- N. Disobey a directive from the head referee. - O. Bring any props into the player area.
+- J. Intentionally leave the pitch. - K. Intentionally attempt to become down in any manner unless injured, unable to play, avoiding a dangerous situation, adjusting equipment, or asked to do so by a referee (See: 8.4.1.
+Down snitch runner). - L. Intentionally touch any ball, including holding or shielding the snitch ball itself. - M. Intentionally pull a seeker's headband, clothing, or equipment other than the broom. - N. Throw a stolen broom a significant distance away in any direction. - i.
+The snitch runner shall immediately either drop the stolen broom, toss it gently a short distance away (preferably in the direction of the seeker's hoops), or hand it directly back to the player. - O. Intentionally make an incorrect call or lie about a call to deceive players. - P. Disobey a directive from the head referee. - Q. Bring any props into the player area.

-8.3.2.
+8.2.2.
 Breach of standards by the snitch runner

-A. The head referee may remove any snitch runner due to injury, breach of the standards listed in 8.3.1.
-Snitch runner code of conduct, or for being overly aggressive or irresponsible.

-B. A referee must warn the snitch runner of violations or breaches of the standards listed in 8.3.1.
-Snitch runner code of conduct.

-i.
-Major violations may warrant removal of the snitch runner without a previous warning.

-C. If the snitch runner commits a major violation against one seeker, play should be stopped immediately and any snitch catch by the opposing team before play is stopped must be called no good.
+- A. The head referee may remove any snitch runner due to injury, breach of the standards listed in 8.2.1.
+Snitch runner code of conduct, or for being overly aggressive or irresponsible. - B. A referee must warn the snitch runner of violations or breaches of the standards listed in 8.2.1.
+Snitch runner code of conduct. - i.
+Major violations may warrant removal of the snitch runner without a previous warning. - C. If the snitch runner commits a major violation against one seeker, play should be stopped immediately and any snitch catch by the opposing team before play is stopped must be called no good.

-8.3.3.
+8.2.3.
 Snitch runners during stoppages